 Data lakes are easily solving the storage limitations of the inferior EDW era.
 But data lakes alone cannot do much to address issues like complexity and latency issues encountered in the data warehouse model.

-In the absence of carefully curated data as in case of EDW Hadoop requires additional support before the data can be analyzed.
+In the absence of carefully curated data as in the case of EDW Hadoop requires additional support before the data can be analyzed.